 Mr. Adams is a founding partner of Argentex.
 After graduating from the University of West of England in Business Studies, Mr. Adams began his career as a proprietary trader at a futures trading firm, specialising in the fixed income and FX markets.
 From there, he spent three years as a corporate FX dealer at Travelex and then became a senior trader at Schneider Foreign Exchange where he worked for five years before moving to establish the LLP.

-Sam Williams (Chief Financial Officer)
+Jo Stent (Chief Financial Officer)

 Dr Lena Wilson CBE (Senior Independent Director and Independent Non-executive Director)